Sheikhfathollahi/Music-Genre-Classification-with-Convolutional-Neural-Networks/README.md

 ## Abstract
 Since 2002, music genre classification system has beenintroduced as a pattern recognition task.
 So far, numerous researches and studies have been conducted to increase the accuracy and reduce the complexity in this field.
 In this project we designed a model which takes the spectogram of music pieces as an input and analyzes the image using a Convolutional Neural Network (CNN).
 The output of the system is a vector of predicted genres for the song.
-this app can run in real-time on both smartphones and laptops.

 ## Chunks
 To train our model, we used the GTZAN database.
 First, we chunked each 30-second music piece into smaller three-second music clips with a 50% overlap.